darksidelemm/RAK5205_hab/README.md

 Note that I do not recommend RAK Wireless products.
 With their recent firmware versions you have to use a horrible online compiler system, which makes development extremely painful.
 This repository only exists to configure what I did manage to get working.

 **WARNING: This firmware has NOT been flight tested!
-Do not rely on it for tracking your flight (Not that you should be relying on anything LoRaWAN / TTN based for reliable tracking anyway...)**
+(But has been checked with gps-sdr-sim) Do not rely on it for tracking your flight (Not that you should be relying on anything LoRaWAN / TTN based for reliable tracking anyway...)**

 ### Contacts
 * Mark Jessop - vk5qi at rfhead.net